freeCodeCamp/guide/src/pages/javascript/es6/index.md

+---
+title: ES6
+---

+## ES6

 The 6th edition of ECMAScript is called ES6.

 It is also know as ES2015.

 The changes add a lot of syntactic sugar that allow developers to create applications in an object oriented style.

-ES5 example:
+> ES5 example:

 ```javascript
 var User = function () {
   function User(name) {